 - Sleep devices – to help improve symptoms

 If you’re experiencing symptoms that could indicate you may have restless legs syndrome, make an appointment today for an evaluation with Sleep & Neuroscience Associates in Greenwich, CT.
-Dr. Malhotra specializes in diagnosing sleep disorders including RLS and is board-certified in sleep medicine as well as neurology.
+Our doctors specializes in diagnosing sleep disorders including RLS and is board-certified in sleep medicine as well as neurology.
 He'll provide an accurate diagnosis for your symptoms and devise an effective treatment plan to help you get rest and relief.